diagrid-labs/dapr-on-scaleway/README.md

     redis-replicas-2   1/1     Running   0          11m
     ```

-5. Ensure you are in the root directory of this repo and run:
+5. Ensure you are in the root directory of this repo and apply the configuration to add the Dapr state store component for Redis:

     ```bash
     kubectl apply -f ./resources/redis.yaml